Mina-Mamdouh-Nabil/alx-system_engineering-devops/0x00-shell_basics/README.md

-0-this script is for printing the current working directory
+1-this script is for listing the content of the directory